netzeln/Ping-Pong-Code-Review/README.md

 _there are two sets of files, files ending in "2" are a set of files I created to make the code work to prove to myself that I could make the project work, however they by pass the frustrating barrier of spec testing, so while they actually work, they are "bugs"_

+_WEEKEND UPDATE ("with Seth and Amy (or Norm Macdonald)"):  over the weekend I went back to try to tackle what I wanted to do in a way that would use Business Logic and pass spec-tests.
+There is a branch called weekend-refactor that is worth looking at to see how I partially solved that.
+It only uses one function for the business logic area, and uses another function (that calls the first function) to write the results._

 ## Support and contact details

 _{You don't need to contact me about this code /jedi mindtrick_